Amazon Annual Vendor Negotiation: frequently asked questions

 Therefore, approach this through your Amazon Advertising account executive, whose goals and compensation are tied to your ad spend.
 Bring them into the conversation with your VM so they can advocate (internally, offline) for compromise outcomes that may allow you to move some budget.

-5. KPI Performance Benchmarks
+5. using data and KPI Performance Benchmarks

 What is my category’s Net PPM benchmark / goal?